top of page

 Meelup Regional Park

-Exploring the edge of Geographe Bay near Dunsborough, the Meelup Trail comes alive in spring with a mass of wildflowers, orchids and the famous whale migration.
+Exploring the edge of Geographe Bay near Dunsborough, the Meelup Trail comes alive in spring with a mass of wildflowers, orchids and whales as you link up all the amazing beaches this region is known for.

 Toolbrunup Peak